 Bumble has just released its list of dating trends for 2022 and they make for pretty encouraging reading.
 Nearly half (48%) of the 8,500 users polled said the pandemic has made them question what their "type" is.
 This suggests people could take a more open-minded approach to swiping in 2022, a trend Bumble calls "explori-dating".

-More than half of daters (53%) said the pandemic has made them realise it's perfectly alright to be single for a while.
+More than half of daters (53%) said the pandemic has made them realize it's perfectly all-right to be single for a while.
 A similar percentage (54%) said they intend to be more mindful and intentional in how and when they date.
 This suggests a more thoughtful approach to using dating apps, something that's very welcome indeed.

 Meanwhile, more than a third of daters (34%) said they're more likely to go on a date that doesn't involve alcohol.
 So-called "dry dating" is especially popular among Gen Z, who are known for being the most conscious alcohol consumers.

 "As we head into the new year, our dating lives are a blank page, and this makes for an exciting time to try something new," said Naomi Walkland, Bumble's Head of UK and Ireland.
 "It could be changing what we prioritize in a partner, being more intentional about when we date, or just sharing the activities we love.
 With half of single people looking to ‘reset’ their dating, we anticipate that coming months will be big for romance."